705. Assessment of Complaints, Deviations, Noncompliance, and Problems

 Assessment and Disposition of Complaints

-The RIO Director responds to complaints within one business day of receipt.
+The RI Director responds to complaints within one business day of receipt.
 She/he will answer the caller's/respondent's questions or may request more information from the caller/respondent.
 Benign matters are generally resolved quickly by the Director.

-Following her/his communication with the caller/respondent, if the Director determines further action is warranted (e.g., complaint requires PI involvement or further assessment) she/he refers the complaint to the RIO Quality Assessment/Improvement (QA/QI) Officer and/or the IRB Chair for additional assessment and possible investigation as described below.
+Following her/his communication with the caller/respondent, if the Director determines further action is warranted (e.g., complaint requires PI involvement or further assessment) she/he refers the complaint to the RI Quality Assessment/Improvement (QA/QI) Officer and/or the IRB Chair for additional assessment and possible investigation as described below.

 QA/QI Officer Assessment